European Society for Magnetic Resonance in Medicine and Biology

 Chair: Lars E. Olsson (SE)

-Committee: Marielle Philippens (NL), Rob Tijssen (NL), Marco Riboldi (DE)
+Committee: Marielle Philippens (NL), Marco Riboldi (DE), Joan Chick (UK)

 Half-day workshop